 Our law, criminology and policing degrees can lead to a range of prestigious careers in London and overseas.
-We offer qualifying law degrees such as bachelor of laws (LLB) degrees and our criminology courses are closely connected to the College of Policing.

 Law students will have access to our mock courtroom, which comes complete with a dock, witness box and a public gallery.
 You’ll also have the opportunity to take part in mooting competitions.
 Similar to a debate, this allows you to take part in a simulated court experience and compete with other top law students around the country.